symfony/symfony-docs/security.rst

 Permissions in Symfony are always linked to a user object.
 If you need to secure (parts of) your application, you need to create a user class.
 This is a class that implements :class:`Symfony\\Component\\Security\\Core\\User\\UserInterface`.
-This class is often a Doctrine entity, but you can also use a dedicated Security user class.
+This is often a Doctrine entity, but you can also use a dedicated Security user class.

 The easiest way to generate a user class is using the ``make:user`` command